 The region's Metropolitan Planning Organization (MPO), the MPO Policy Committee, is responsible for reviewing and programming projects that use federal transportation dollars.
-In 2014, the MPO adopted an updated metropolitan transportation plan.
-The plan update's primary transportation emphasis is to bring the transportation system to a state of good repair, but contains a handful of major capital projects that will maximize regional benefits of mobility and economic development.11 The fiscally constrained projects in the plan update include expressway additions.
-The I-290 Eisenhower Express Toll Lanes are included in the expressway addition list.
+In 2014, the MPO adopted an updated MTP.
+The plan update's primary transportation emphasis is to bring the transportation system to a state of good repair, but it contains a handful of major capital projects that would maximize regional benefits of mobility and economic development.11 The fiscally constrained projects in the plan update include expressway additions.
+The I-290 Eisenhower project is included in the expressway addition list.